andr-ew/brds/README.md

 consider splitting alt into separate mix & scale pages, for more UI space
 - display truth tables or glyphs on grid for each mix mode

-consider playhead control in place of top/bottom keybaord row
+consider playhead control in place of top/bottom keyboard row
 - mlr style, with cuts & sublooping
 - in synced mode, this would be synced to beats/bars (depending on pattern length)